mysticetus-inc/dotcom/site/content/industry/energy/_index.md

 {{< components/feature-highlight
-	title="Mysticetus Audit Refutes False Claims, Keeps Operations Running Smoothly" subTitle="High-Tech Non-Repudiation - Risk Reduction for Your Insurance Policy" text="Mysticetus double-checks and audits every PSO action, constantly.
+	title="Mysticetus Audit Refutes False Claims, Keeps Operations Running Smoothly" subTitle="High-Tech Non-Repudiation - Risk Reduction for Your Insurance Policy" text="Protected Species Observers (PSOs) are your official, government-approved, onboard witnesses of legal compliance.
+Mysticetus double-checks and audits every PSO action and record.
 Paper scribbles and inauditable Excel data are easily challenged by opposing counsel.
-A false claim can come from one angry citizen and a blurry photo.
+False claims can come from angry citizens with blurry photos.
 Or perhaps a disgruntled employee and intentionally altered data.
-Mysticetus time-stamps, double-checks, encrypts and securely audits everything recorded by Protected Species Observers, as well as everyone who touches the data later.
-Your official, government-approved, onboard witnesses are backed by high integrity data.
+Mysticetus time-stamps, encrypts and securely audits everything recorded by PSOs, as well as everyone who touches the data later.
 Mysticetus-recorded data cannot be altered without knowing who, when, where and why it was altered.
 This provides strongest possible protection from false claims of permit violation." image="gavel.png"
 >}}